Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 In the stack diagrams accompanying the definition of each operation, `x` and `y` denote [numbers](#vm-number), `m` and `n` denote non-negative [numbers](#vm-number), and `p` and `q` denote [booleans](#vm-boolean).
 If coercion fails (or if stack items designated as `m` or `n` coerce to negative numbers), the operation fails.

+The maximum length of a string on the VM stack is 65535 bytes.

 ### VM String

 An ordered sequence of 0 or more bytes.